IgnacioPerezMolina/marcusSports/README.md

 - Testing
 - Mothers
 - About, save unfinished order into a database or what, I discovered a use case to uso that information to send a help email to support the order and finish it.
-I am not sure if later I am going to delete data from database or maybe set an state (Depends on product decisions and metrics that we want to measure)
+I’m not sure if later I’m going to delete data from database or maybe set an state (Depends on product decisions and metrics that we want to measure)
 - Speak about keycloak as a service instead of Symfony authorization
 - **** make that the database created in the make start/build